 The strong similarity between Figs. 7a,b and Figs. 7c,d reveals that v rather than T differences drive the inter-product spread in the MHTs, both regionally and in the zonal integrals.
 The $v\overline{T}$ component captures variations from ~0.2 PW to 1 PW (Fig. 7c), explaining ~83% of the total MHT spread which is mainly concentrated in the areas with largest mean transports, i.e. the narrow western boundary region (Fig. 7d).
-Even with relatively large T anomalies found in the FRMs (Fig. 6), the $\overline{vT}$ component only differs by ~0.13 PW between the products across the basin (Fig. 7e), mainly due to temperature differences in ORCA025 and ORCA0083.
-However, a very narrow line-maximum of p- $\overline{vT}$ (Fig. 7f) can also be seen right against the western boundary, especially in the NBC region around 11°S and near the Brazil-Malvinas Confluence at 35°S. This is interpreted as due to variations in boundary temperatures needed to geostrophically support the large differences in western boundary current velocities between the products7.
-However, butthese temperature differences make it has very little direct T transport contribution.
+Even with relatively large T anomalies found in the FRMs (Fig. 6), the $v\overline{T}$ component only differs by ~0.13 PW between the products across the basin (Fig. 7e), mainly due to temperature differences in ORCA025 and ORCA0083.
+However, a very narrow maximum of p- $v\overline{v}T$ (Fig. 7f) can also be seen right against the western boundary, especially in the NBC region around 11°S and near the Brazil-Malvinas Confluence at 35°S. This is interpreted as due to variations in boundary temperatures needed to geostrophically support the large differences in western boundary current velocities between the products.
+However, these temperature differences make little transport contribution.
 The detailed role of the western boundary for the inter-product transport discrepancies will be discussed again in Sect.
 3.3.

 The dominance of the circulation determining heat transports also extends to the time variability.
-The monthly correlation between $\psi{max}$ and MHT within all products is above 0.8 for most of the South Atlantic (Fig. 8).
-Dong et al. (2009) and Garzoli et al. (2013) estimated quarterly correlation values around 0.75 between circulation and heat transports at 35°S from the XBT-AX18 observations.
+The monthly correlation between ψ{max} and MHT within all products is above 0.8 for most of the South Atlantic (Fig. 8).
+Dong et al. (2009) and Garzoli et al. (2013) estimated quarterly correlation values around 0.75 between circulation and heat transports at 35°S from the XBT-

+- AX18 observations.
 Majumder et al. (2016) found that a 1 Sv change in the SAMOC strength corresponds to a change of 0.046 PW at 35°S and 0.056 PW at 20°S in the MHT.
-This agrees relatively well with the ENS-ORA which show a 1 Sv change in

-SAMOC strength corresponds to ~0.052 PW change between 35°S and 20°S. It is interesting to note that correlations abruptly fall from 0.85 to ~0.45 near the equator.
-The interior southward flow gradually increases in the tropical South Atlantic reaching similar magnitudes to $\psi{max}$ between 5°S and the equator (Fig. 4g).
-In this region, the temperature differences between the

-275 NBC core and the southward basin interior circulation reach up to $5.5^{\circ}$ C in the top 400 m, similar to the $\Delta T$ of ~6.5°C between the SAMOC upper and lower limbs (not shown).
-Therefore it is likely that these large upper level southward-tropical circulations therefore explain why $\psi{max}$ does not dominate the MHT variability close to the equator, as also noted by Valdivieso et al. (2014).
+This agrees relatively well with the ENS-ORA which show a 1 Sv change in SAMOC strength corresponds to ~0.052 PW change between 35°S and 20°S. It is interesting to note that correlations abruptly fall from 0.85 to ~0.45 near the equator.
+The interior southward flow gradually increases in the tropical South Atlantic reaching similar magnitudes to ψ{max} between 5°S and the equator (Fig. 4g).
+In this region, the temperature differences between the NBC core and the southward basin interior circulation reach up to 5.5°C in the top 400 m, similar to the ΔT of ~6.5°C between - NBC core and the southward basin interior circulation reach up to 5.5°C in the top 400 m, similar to the ΔT of ~6.5°C between the SAMOC upper and lower limbs (not shown).
+Therefore it is likely that these large upper level tropical circulations explain why ψ{max} does not dominate the MHT variability close to the equator, as also noted by Valdivieso et al. (2014).

-280 3.3 Western boundary contribution
+3.3 Western boundary contribution